 Goods and services acquired by Indians and Indian bands off a reserve in Ontario without the goods being delivered to a reserve or the services being performed in a reserve, will generally be subject to the HST as of July 1, 2010.
 However, a point-of-sale exemption equal to the 8% provincial part of the HST is provided on qualifying supplies of property and services.

-For more information, see Ontario First Nation point-of-sale exemption.
+For more information, see Ontario First Nations point-of-sale relief.
 End of specific information

 Special rules apply to Indians, Indian bands, and band-empowered entities concer ning the payment of GST/HST for the purchase of goods and services.
 The Canada Revenue Agency recognizes that many First Nations people in Canada prefer not to describe themselves as Indians.
 However, the term Indian is used in these Web pages because it has a legal meaning in the Indian Act.